 Conformal nets are the objects of a tricategory.
-The 1-cells, called \emph{defects}, can be thought of, roughly, as bimodules between two nets, each considered with the second multiplication described above.
-More specifically, defects are defined as functors $D:\Int_{\mathrm{bicol}} \ra \vNalg$ from a category of bicolored intervals to von Neumann algebras.
+The 1-cells, called \emph{defects}, can be thought of, roughly, as bimodules between two nets, each considered with respect to the second multiplication described above.
+More precisely, defects are defined as functors $D:\Int_{\mathrm{bicol}} \ra \vNalg$ from a cerain category of bicolored intervals to the category of von Neumann algebras.
 Here, a bicolored interval is an interval equipped with a partition into two (possibly empty) intervals, called the white and black subintervals.
-The restriction of a defect $D$ to the purely white (respectively black) intervals in $\Int_{\mathrm{bicol}}$ is the source (respectively target) conformal net of that defect.
-Given two defects $D$ and $E$ from the net $\cA$ to the net $\cB$, a 2-cell, called a \emph{sector}, from $D$ to $E$ is, roughly speaking, a Hilbert space equipped with compatible representations of the following collection of von Neumann algebras associated to intervals $I$ contained in the unit circle $S^1 \subset \CC$: the algebras that act on the sector are $\cA(I)$ for $I\subset \CC_{\mathrm{Re}<0}$, $\cB(I)$ for $I\subset \CC_{\mathrm{Re}>0}$, $D(I)$ for $i\in I$ and $-i\not \in I$, and $E(I)$ for $-i\in I$ and $i\not \in I$.
+The restriction of a defect $D$ to the purely white (respectively purely black) intervals in $\Int_{\mathrm{bicol}}$ is the source (respectively target) conformal net of that defect.
+Given two defects $D$ and $E$ from the net $\cA$ to the net $\cB$, a 2-cell, called a \emph{sector}, from $D$ to $E$ is a Hilbert space equipped with compatible representations of the following collection of von Neumann algebras associated to intervals $I$ contained in the unit circle $S^1 \subset \CC$: the algebras that act on the sector are $\cA(I)$ for $I\subset \CC_{\mathrm{Re}<0}$, $\cB(I)$ for $I\subset \CC_{\mathrm{Re}>0}$, $D(I)$ for $i\in I$ and $-i\not \in I$, and $E(I)$ for $-i\in I$ and $i\not \in I$.
 Sectors must also have the property that the actions of $D(I)$ and $E(J)$ commute if $I$ and $J$ are disjoint.